What is Search Encrypt? Why Should You Use A Private Search Engine?

 Private Search Engine Browser Extensions

 Another way to add to your search privacy is to use private search engines as browser extensions.
-You just install these on your browser, like Google Chrome or Mozilla Firefox, and will either redirect your searches to a private search engine or switch your default search engine to its private search engine.
+You just add these to your browser, like Google Chrome or Mozilla Firefox, and will either redirect your searches to a private search engine or switch your default search engine to its private search engine.

 Try these Private Search Extensions